tech-warriors-corporation/harvtech-platform-api/README.md

 - [ ] Use an ORM for PostgreSQL.
 - [ ] Add a logger.
 - [ ] Add test in CI/CD.
-- [ ] Add header for validate request to AI.
+- [ ] Add header with secret key for validate request to AI.
+- [ ] Make the code more agnostic of framework, library and other tools.

 ## Thanks for read
 Product made by **[Tech Warriors](https://github.com/tech-warriors-corporation)**.